rasmus-kirk/halo/documents/thesis/thesis.md

 This large difference in degree bounds presents an opportunity for further optimization.

-The team at MINA protocol has proposed a solution [Kimchi](https://o1-labs.github.io/proof-systems/plonk/zkpm.html) that enables such an optimization.
+The team at Mina protocol has proposed a solution [Kimchi](https://o1-labs.github.io/proof-systems/plonk/zkpm.html) that enables such an optimization.

 However in our final implementation we have omitted the use of blinding factors.
 Our implementation thus is not zero knowledge.

-## Concluding Imeplementation
+## Concluding Implementation

 We have successfully implemented the pre-computation polynomials.
 These are
 $A(X), B(X), C(X)$ and $Q_l(X), Q_r(X), Q_o(X), Q_m(X), Q_c(X)$ and also the copy